Ngoye Lodge

 Guest Education:

 We prioritise guest education on responsible tourism practices through in-room materials such as guest books and brochures.
 Our staff actively engages with guests, emphasising principles such as “Gardening Gods Way”, sustainable farming, and the importance of reducing, reusing, and recycling.
-We have labelled our tree in order to educate our guests on the indigenous trees in our gardens.
+We have labelled our trees in order to educate our guests on the indigenous trees in our gardens.

 Local Employment and Fair Wages:

-Ngoye Lodge is committed to local employment, with all staff members recruited from thesurrounding communities.
-Our staff receives fair wages, and we implement a “Each One, Teach One”
+Ngoye Lodge is committed to local employment, with all staff members recruited from the surrounding communities.
+Our staff receive fair wages, and we encourage “Each One, Teach One”, fostering skill development and knowledge sharing within the community.

 Accessibility and Inclusivity: